RockyQu/RockyQu.github.io/_posts/2017-09-10-GitHub Pages + Jekyll Build Blog.md

 categories:
   - Post
 tags:
-  - edge case
+  - GitHub Pages
-  - layout
+  - Jekyll
-  - title
+  - Build Blog
 ---

 This post lives in the future and is dated {{ page.date | date: "%c" }}.
 It should only appear when Jekyll builds your project with the `--future` flag.